c12i/collinsmuriuki.github.io/about.md

 ![Profile Image]({% if site.external-image %}{{ site.picture }}{% else %}{{ site.url }}/{{ site.picture }}{% endif %})

 <p>
 Hi, my name is Collins Muriuki and I am a software developer from Nairobi, Kenya.
-I enjoys writing code and solving problems in the cleanest, most simplistic and scalable way possible.
+I enjoy writing code and solving problems in the cleanest, most simplistic and scalable way possible.
 Curiosity and the urge to understand the inner workings of any software I interact with are my main driving forces, therefore I am constantly learning something new every day.
 I generally love tech, but at the moment, my primary interests lie in web technologies, distributed systems and cryptocurrencies.
 </p>

 <!-- <p>